-During the past several years, we have represented employees of several clothing retailers, including sales associates working for Polo Ralph Lauren, Gap and Banana Republic, and Chico’s in California-wide class action cases.
-All of these cases were prosecuted under California labor law.
-Our most recent employment class action against Polo Ralph Lauren challenged its failure to pay employees for the time they spent waiting for and undergoing “bag checks” or internal theft prevention inspections at the end of their shifts.
-Our clients alleged they sometimes had to wait for up to a half an hour for managers to perform bag checks and let them leave the stores.
-They alleged that under California law this off-the-clock time was “work” and that they were entitled to wages for the time they spent in their stores between “clock out and walk out.”
+Kitchin Legal has represented thousands of retail employees in several statewide class action cases.
+This includes employees from Polo Ralph Lauren, Gap and Banana Republic, and Chico’s in California-wide class action cases.
+We filed each of the cases under California labor law.
+Our lawsuit against Polo Ralph Lauren challenged Polo’s failure to pay sales associations for time they spent waiting for and undergoing loss prevention inspections or “bag checks” at the end of their shifts.
+Plaintiffs sometimes were required to wait for up to a half an hour before they were permitted to leave the store.
+They were not paid for that work time.
+We argued that they were entitled to wages for the time they spent undergoing these inspections.

-In the retail store environment, many companies require employees to undergo bag check inspections before they can leave their stores for breaks or at the end of their shifts.
-According to industry experts, bag checks are a loss prevention tool used by retailers to discourage internal theft.
-These bag checks are permitted under California law and are generally a mandatory condition of employment for certain types of retail workers.
-The problem arises when employees are required to wait for their managers or other authorized personnel to perform bag checks on them after they have clocked out and are no longer being paid for their time.
-Is this waiting time compensable under California, however?
+Many nationwide companies in operation in California require everyone to undergo bag check inspections before they can leave for breaks and at the end of their shifts.
+Reasonable inspections are permitted in California.
+They are often mandatory for clothing retail workers.
+But when employees are required to wait for their managers to perform bag checks after they have clocked out they should be paid for the time

-With certain limited exceptions, hourly employees in California are entitled to be paid for all the time they are “subject to the control of an employer.”
-Bono Enterprises, Inc. v.
-Bradshaw (1995) 32 Cal.
-App.
-4th 968.
-This “includes all the time the employee is suffered or permitted to work, whether or not required to do so.”
+With certain exceptions, California hourly employees must be paid for all the time they are “subject to the control of an employer.”
+This includes,”the time the employee is suffered or permitted to work, whether or not required to do so.”
 Industrial Welfare Commission Order 7-2001.
-In the Polo case, our clients alleged they had been locked inside their stores after they had clocked out at the end of their shifts.
-From our clients’ perspective, physical confinement plainly satisfied the “control” requirement under California law.
+In our Polo case, plaintiffs alleged they were routinely locked inside their stores after they had clocked out.
+Physical confinement plainly satisfied the “control” requirement under California law.

-Polo defended the claims by relying on a federal legal doctrine called the de minimis defense.
-The de minimis defense arose out of the Portal-to-Portal Act (a 1947 amendment to the federal Fair Labor Standards Act).
-29 U.S.C. § 254(a), a provision of the Fair Labor Standards Act, provides that certain activities performed before (preliminary) or after (postliminary) the worker’s principal activities are not compensable.
+Polo relied on a federal legal doctrine called the de minimis rule.
+A de minimis defense comes from the Portal-to-Portal Act of the federal Fair Labor Standards Act (FSLA) The statute excludes time as non-compensable it it happens before (preliminary) or after (postliminary) the worker’s principle work activities

-Under the Fair Labor Standards Act, principle activities include any work of consequence performed for an employer, no matter when the work is performed.
-If the activity is necessary to the business and is performed by the employees for the primary benefit of the employer, it is generally compensable time, unless it is deemed to be de minimis.
+Under the FLSA principle activities include work of consequence performed by an employee for the employer, no matter when the work is performed.
+In other words, when the activity is necessary to the business, it is generally subject to wages, unless it is determined to be de minimis.
 It is de minimis when the unpaid time is short, occurs infrequently and is difficult for the employer to track.
 Lindow v.
 United States, 738 F. 2d 1057 (9th Cir.
 1984)